bkuhn/talks/ELC-2014/compliance.markdown

 % Bradley M. Kuhn
 % Thursday 1 May 2014

+# My History

++ Worked my first GPL enforcement case in 1999 (as FSF volunteer).

++ Started working for FSF in 2000 (was there until 2005).

++ Now: President &amp; Distinguished Technologist of Software Freedom Conservancy &amp; on Board of Directors of the FSF.

++ Plurality of my time since 1999 has been spent on GPL enforcement.
+     + I'm probably the person most &ldquo;responsible&rdquo; for every major USA GPL enforcement action.

 # More Info / Talk License

 + URLs / Social Networking / Email: